Caution – this article discusses Voltron season 8, and includes major spoilers.

 And then there was Lance.
 HOW do you become part Altean?
 I feel like that was something the writers just threw on at the end.
 One of the things that made Lance so special is that he didn’t have any magic powers or skills.
 He was a normal human being and ROCKED it.
 So why did they have to go and make him Altean?

-I don’t want this review to be entirely negative, because as I said earlier, I did enjoy this season until the finale, so here is a little list of things I liked:
+I don’t want this review of Voltron Season 8 to be entirely negative, because as I said earlier, I did enjoy this season until the finale, so here is a little list of things I liked:

 - Veronica and Acxa moment’s